fabtho/tracenoizer/doku.md

-# Restauration for Tracenoizer in 2018
+# Restoration for Tracenoizer in 2018

-## Main difference to 2011 Version (Running on tracenoizer.net)
+## Difference to 2011 version

+###  What's the 2011 version of Tracenoizer

+On an old server tracenoizer.net was running until August 9.
+2011.
+(Date from a .log file timestamp).
+This version was not working, because search API was defunct for years.

+### Conservation Strategy

+ * Code was not polished in any way to look good.
+ * Biggest change code wise: centralization of DB-Connection / Google API / Handling of GET/POST in PHP
+ * Security was enhanced in parts, where code had to be touched anyway.
+I tried to make it in the part, where new code is used, to keep most old code intact.

 ### config.ini

-Now confidential configurations like db connection and api key are not hardcoded and written down in several files anymore.
+Now confidential configurations like db connection and API keys are not hard coded and written down in several files anymore.

-config.ini is the file where db config and api keys are stored, see tracenoizer.net/config.ini.example
+config.ini is the file where db config and api keys are stored, see [tracenoizer.net/config.ini.example](tracenoizer.net/config.ini.example)

 ### update mysql connection for PHP 7